 Capital Project fund - consists of the District's Bond Fund and accounts for the proceeds of bond sales used exclusively for acquiring school sites, construction and equipping new school facilities, renovating existing facilities, and the acquisition of transportation equipment.

-Fiduciary funds are used to account for assets held by the District in a trustee capacity or as an agent on behalf of others.
+Fiduciary funds are used to account for assets that the District holds on behalf of others as their agent and do not involve measurement of results of operation.